PeterRatgen/conky/rejseplanen/readme.md

+### Rejseplanen conky widget

 Get the local departure times from your local station from Rejseplanen.
+Run the python script as a cronjob.